Viswanatha Sastri: Musical Journey

 He was the first person to set the Tirukkural verses to music and he published the first volume containing the Arattupal in 41 songs with Svara notation calling it "Tirukkural Madhura Kirtanai".
 This was published during his lifetime.
 The Sangeet Natak Academy in Delhi gave a grant of Rs.1000 for this.
 Later on one more volume was published by his younger brother Shri.T.
 R. Vaithisvaran in 1987.
 Other volumes of this series are still in manuscripts.

-He has also written a few novels and plays of which is "Bhakta Jayadeva" and "Chitra Kamini" were staged.
+He has also written a few novels and plays of which "Bhakta Jayadeva" and "Chitra Kamini" were staged.
 Others included Karaikal Ammayar, Virata Parva, Santha Kumari, and Mithra Vijayam.

 He was a member of the experts' committee of Annamalai University for two years.

-Other Information
+Other information

 He was the second of six siblings.
 His elder brother was Shri.
 R. Krishnamoorthi.
 His younger brothers were Shri.
 R. Kuppuswami Iyer, Shri.
 R. Rajagopalan, Shri.
 T. R. Vaithisvaran.
 The last sibling was his sister Smt.
 Vallabham Kalyanasundaram.

 Shri.T.
-R. Vaithisvaran was also a composer by his own merit and is known for his work Shri Ramarpana Gita Puja Kirtana, Shri Ramarpana Kirtana and Shri Ramarpana Jeevia Kirtana.
+R. Vaithisvaran was also a composer by his own merit and is known for his work Shri Ramarpana Gita Puja Kirtana, Shri Ramarpana Kirtana, and Shri Ramarpana Jeevia Kirtana.

 His sister Smt.
 Vallabham Kalyanasundaram was an accomplished singer and recognized as 'Vidushi' for her depth of knowledge in Carnatic Music.
-She was an artist with the All India Radio and Guru(teacher) to Shri.
+She was an artist with All India Radio and Guru (teacher) to Shri.
 Vidwan S. Shankar.

 She carried on the legacy of Sastri by winning a number of awards in Carnatic Music competitions, giving concerts and conducting music classes too.
+Through her, Sastri is survived by a number of her grandchildren and great-grandchildren, some of whom are also musicians like Natraj Pushpavanam and Shivaraj Natraj.